A TRIUMPHANT MASTERPIECE

 Griffin blocks the event as an artist paints on a canvas—not an inch of space is wasted on the proscenium thrust stage.
 We always know who to focus on, and each moment rings with truth.
 Ultimately, for this critic who has been so bedraggled by mediocrity, this is Griffin’s coup de théâtre; all it takes is one transformative night in the theater to make me believe in art, family, creativity, invention, and moving on.

-George’s 98-year-old great-grandmother Marie (also played by Ms. Cusack with a believable combination of strength and palsy), looks at Seurat’s mainly misunderstood (at the time) masterpiece, and notes, “See how she shimmers?
+George’s 98-year-old great-grandmother Marie (also played by Ms. Cusack with a believable combination of strength and palsy), looks at a girl in Seurat’s mainly misunderstood (at the time) masterpiece, and notes, “See how she shimmers?
 I mean, from the heart.”
 That also perfectly describes this revival.
 My only regret is that Chicago Shakespeare’s production cannot permanently reside at the Art Institute next to the painting which inspired it.

 photos by Liz Lauren